Don't let your child's birthday invites bust your budget

 Cyndi K in Sierra Village, California, USA

 Depending on the age of kids, most kids love stickers of all kinds which are inexpensive and they are thrilled to get.
-At the bible bookstore you can also find kids songs on cassette tape and you can find cassette tapes for around 4-5 dollars.
+At the bible bookstore you can also find kids songs on CD and you can find CDs for around 4-5 dollars.
 It is their own music and so they generally like that idea.

 Kids also like different colored shoelaces (mostly for girls) practical and inexpensive.
 Many times you can find sets that come with beads they can also put on their shoes.

 You said most kids don't like homemade things so I don't know what you have tried.
-But recently I have made jewlery pins out of old buttons, broken jewlery, scraps of lace and fabric and they come out looking like a storebought piece of jewlery.
+But recently I have made jewelry pins out of old buttons, broken jeery, scraps of lace and fabric and they come out looking like a store bought piece of jewelry.
 You can make earrings, pins, and necklaces very inexpensive and they don't look it.

 Also if you sew you can make hair bows and scrunchies out of your old pieces of material and scraps for next to nothing.

-You could buy squirt bottles for the kids, sidewalk chaulk, sniffy markers that have fruit smells, etc.
+You could buy squirt bottles for the kids, sidewalk chalk, sniffy markers that have fruit smells, etc.

 I personally try to shop sales when toys-R-us has their clearance merchandise and they are changing their inventory and generally get some neat things at a fraction of the cost.
 Then I have things on hand and don't have to run out and spend extra money on a gift because I feel pressured on time.
 Generally actually buying a gift hides the cost of what you spend.
 You can still spend $5 but it doesn't look like it and no one really knows what you spend.